Alcohol-induced respiratory reactions: In non-Asians

 The prevalence of ethanol-induced allergic symptoms in non-Asian genotypes commonly ranges above 5%, even though many of these non-Asian populations have no or very low levels of individuals bearing the glu487lys allele.
 These "ethanol reactors" may have other gene-based abnormalities that cause the accumulation of acetaldehyde following the ingestion of ethanol or ethanol-containing beverages.
 For example, the surveyed incidence of self-reported ethanol-induced flushing reactions in Scandinavians living in Copenhagen as well as Australians of European descent is about ~16% in individuals homozygous for the "normal" ADH1B gene, but runs to ~23% in individuals with the ADH1-Arg48His Single-nucleotide polymorphism variant.
-In vitro, this variant metabolizes ethanol rapidly and, it is proposed but not proven, in humans may form acetaldehyde at levels exceeding ALDH2's acetaldehyde-metabolizing capacity.
+In vitro, this variant metabolizes ethanol rapidly and it has been proposed that in humans it may form acetaldehyde at levels exceeding ALDH2's acetaldehyde-metabolizing capacity.
 Presumably then, acetaldehyde provokes the respiratory symptoms in a manner similar to that occurring in Asians with the glu487lys ALDH2 variant.

 In studies conducted in the USA and presumably therefore mainly on non-Asians, alcohol-induced rhinitis and exacerbations of asthma reactions are highly associated with aspirin-exacerbated respiratory disease reactions; more than half of individuals suffering from the aspirin-induced sensitivity reaction will also suffer alcohol-induced reactions.